pt11-word-find/wordsearch-generation-algo/README.md

 - Forced Variety - Because of the nature of the current looping, the algorithm disfavors diagonal words and they are rarer than they should be.

+- "Not Enough Room" grid handling - Currently if a word 100% cannot fit in the grid, I believe this algorithm will loop infinitely.
+Uh oh!

+### Disclaimer

+This has been minimally tested!
+Please report any issues or errors on the gh issue tracker or on Twitter @michaelharms70

 THIS CAN BE SIMPLIFIED but it works and it's dynamic in sizing